-- Targeted selection repeat the process described in B.5 for randomly selecting a patch in which to locate the ground trap. - o Do not exclude the patch selected for the elevated trap from consideration. - If the same patch selected for elevated trap placement is randomly selected, place ground trap on the opposite side of the selected patch or > 2 meters from the elevated trap such that the elevated trap cannot re-direct litter particles toward or away from the ground trap. - Random selection continue using the randomized sampling cell locations in sequential order as described in B.5 - Assess the suitability of the next potential sampling cell that has not previously been sampled or rejected. - Reject the trap location if the selected strip is < 2 meters from the elevated trap or if conditions prevent placement of stakes in all four corners of the selected cell. - 1.
-Navigate to the SW corner of the selected cell and place a pin flag (Figure 2, Appendix F). - 2.
-Delineate the 3 m \times 0.5 m sampling cell that will be used for the ground trap using meter tape and compass or laser rangefinder to ensure that the trap is oriented to the cardinal directions. - 3.
+- Targeted selection repeat the process described in B.4 for randomly selecting a patch in which to locate the ground trap. - a.
+Do not exclude the patch selected for the elevated trap from consideration. - b.
+If the same patch selected for elevated trap placement is randomly selected, place ground trap on the opposite side of the selected patch or > 2 meters from the elevated trap such that the elevated trap cannot re-direct litter particles toward or away from the ground trap. - Random selection continue using the randomized sampling cell locations in sequential order as described in B.4 - a.
+Assess the suitability of the next potential sampling cell that has not previously been sampled or rejected. - b.
+Reject the trap location if the selected strip is < 2 meters from the elevated trap or if conditions prevent placement of stakes in all four corners of the selected cell. - 1.
+Navigate to the SW corner of the selected cell and place a pin flag (Figure 6, Appendix G). - 2.
+Delineate the 3 m x 0.5 m sampling cell that will be used for the ground trap using meter tape and compass or laser rangefinder to ensure that the trap is oriented to the cardinal directions. - 3.
 Hammer in brightly colored or aluminum stakes in each of the four corners leaving ~20cm visible above ground. - a.
 At sites/plots with shallow soil or high presence of rocks that preclude placement of stakes, mark the sampling cell in an alternative appropriate method that is acceptable to the site host.
 Plots cannot be rejected from ground trap placement due to the presence of rocks. - 4.
-Remove all large leaves, large fronds, and all fine woody debris > 50 cm length and < 2 cm diameter from within the ground trap area.
+Remove all large leaves, large fronds, and all fine woody debris > 50 cm length and < 2 cm diameter from within the ground trap area. - a.
+It is not necessary to remove small leaves, fronds, etc. that are normally sampled with the elevated litter traps.